geronimoaldrinpaolobsis-pogi/Final-Project-IS-312-and-IS-309/README.md

 - Admin: `admin1` / `admin123`

 ## Notes
-- Change the Flask `SECRET_KEY` for production use.
 - This is a classroom prototype, not a production deployment.
 - Passwords are hashed before being stored.
 - The database is automatically seeded the first time the app runs.